lyfkyle/lyfkyle.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *Robotics Science and System*
-publication_short: In *ICW*
+publication_short: In *RSS*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: This paper presents INVIGORATE, a robot system that interacts with human through natural language and grasps a specified object in clutter.
+The objects may occlude, obstruct, or even stack on top of one another.
+INVIGORATE embodies several challenges, (i) infer the target object among other occluding objects, from input language expressions and RGB images, (ii) infer object blocking relationships (OBRs) from the images, and (iii) synthesize a multi-step plan to ask questions that disambiguate the target object and to grasp it successfully.
+We train separate neural networks for object detection, for visual grounding, for question generation, and for OBR detection and grasping.
+They allow for unrestricted object categories and language expressions, subject to the training datasets.
+However, errors in visual perception and ambiguity in human languages are inevitable and negatively impact the robot's performance.
+To overcome these uncertainties, we build a partially observable Markov decision process (POMDP) that integrates the learned neural network modules.
+Through approximate POMDP planning, the robot tracks the history of observations and asks disambiguation questions in order to achieve a near-optimal sequence of actions that identify and grasp the target object.
+INVIGORATE combines the benefits of model-based POMDP planning and data-driven deep learning.
+Preliminary experiments with INVIGORATE on a Fetch robot show significant benefits of this integrated approach to object grasping in clutter with natural language interactions

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
+  - Robotics
-  - Large Language Models
+  - Manipulation
+  - Human Robot Interaction

 # Display this page in the Featured widget?
 featured: true